-Getting our little ones on board when it comes to caring for the earth is essential.
+Getting our little ones on board is essential.
 Our children are small but mighty!
 That’s why, when it comes to recycling for kids, it’s important to teach them the importance of recycling and help them take ownership of the process.

-Here at Babo Botanicals, we care about the earth, the environment, and your family!
-From the koalas in Australia to our EWG-Verified products and the Edible Academy at the New York Botanical Gardens, we love all things eco-friendly.
+Here at Babo Botanicals, we care about the environment, and your family!
+From the koalas in Australia to our EWG-Verified products and the Edible Academy at the New York Botanical Gardens.

 Recycling For Kids: Teach Them Your Ways